Links

 - Mega City Comics

-- Dave's Comics, Brighton: This shop comes highly recommended by library staff in the area for range and understanding of library services.
-No website.
+- Dave's Comics, Brighton comes highly recommended by library staff in the area for range and understanding of library services.

 - Titan Books